⏳ 15 min read · Last updated: May 2026

 🌿 Phase 2: Move Them Into Hydroponics

 After a week in plain water, your scallions will have long, white water roots and new green shoots.
 At this point, the plant has exhausted its stored energy.
 Keeping it in a plain water glass will result in pale, thin stems.
-Therefore, you must move them to a real system.
+You must move them to a real system.

 Transitioning plants from water to a nutrient solution requires a gentle touch.
 The roots are fragile.
 You need a setup that holds the stems upright while letting the roots dangle into a nutrient-rich reservoir.
-To streamline this process, use our free shopping list builder to grab your net pots and media.
+To streamline this process, use the free shopping list builder to grab your net pots and growing media before you start.

 📦 Choosing A Simple Apartment System

 You have two main options for growing green onions hydroponically in a small space: the Kratky method or a Deep Water Culture (DWC) setup.
 The Kratky method uses no moving parts.
 You fill a jar with nutrients and leave an air gap for the roots to breathe.
 DWC uses an air pump to bubble oxygen into the water.
-For a full side-by-side comparison of both approaches, read my guide on DWC vs Kratky for apartment beginners.
+For a full side-by-side comparison, read the guide on DWC vs Kratky for apartment beginners.

-If you use a small air pump for a deep water culture setup, place a folded towel under it.
-This reduces vibrations so your apartment stays relaxing.
-A quiet setup prevents noise complaints and keeps your living space peaceful.
+If you use a small air pump for a DWC setup, place a folded towel under it.
+This reduces vibrations so your apartment stays peaceful.
+A quiet setup prevents noise complaints and keeps your living space comfortable.

 → Small-scale hydroponics guide (University of Minnesota Extension)